OfficeDev/office-js-docs-pr/docs/outlook/authentication.md

 > [!NOTE]
 > The Single Sign-on API is currently supported for Word, Excel, Outlook, and PowerPoint.
 For more information about where the Single Sign-on API is currently supported, see [IdentityAPI requirement sets](../reference/requirement-sets/identity-api-requirement-sets.md).
-> If you are working with an Outlook add-in, be sure to enable Modern Authentication for the Office tenancy.
+> If you are working with an Outlook add-in, be sure to enable Modern Authentication for the Microsoft 365 tenancy.
 For information about how to do this, see [Exchange Online: How to enable your tenant for modern authentication](https://social.technet.microsoft.com/wiki/contents/articles/32711.exchange-online-how-to-enable-your-tenant-for-modern-authentication.aspx).

 Consider using SSO access tokens if your add-in: